NBISweden/development-guidelines/README.md

 such as adjustments to release numbers.
 The branch is then reviewed and merged into the master *and* development branches, creating a new release of the software on the master branch.
-We do not follow this, but you are free to do so if you think it make more sense, for example in a highly distributed project with many active users/developers.
+We do not follow this, but you are free to do so if you think it makes more sense, for example in a highly distributed project with many active users/developers.

 The code on the **development** branch (often called `develop`) should